ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 Wrt the three Gen2 lanes Radxa used one to attach the RTL8125BG NIC, another is routed to the key E M.2 slot which can be turned into SATA via a DT overlay.
 The other possible lane is USB3.

+## RTC

+There's a small I2C accessible HYM8563 RTC chip labeled BM8563 on the board.
+Next to it is a small battery header.
+According to schematics its routed to both RK3588 and the Wi-Fi slot.

+Quick check for `/dev/rtc0` succeeded: `hwclock -r -f /dev/rtc0 -> 2022-07-10 17:58:05.660866+02:00`.

+## Audio codec

+On the PCB bottom almost below the TRRS jack for Mic/Headphone/Speaker there's a 32-pin [ES8316](http://everest-semi.com/pdf/ES8316%20PB.pdf) "high performance and low power multi-bit delta-sigma audio ADC and DAC" connected via I2S to the SoC (check page 21 of schematics for more info).

 ## Software

 No mainline Linux support so far (upstreaming will take years but Radxa is collaborating with [Collabora](https://www.collabora.com) here) and as such every RK3588 device runs with Rockchip's BSP kernel that shows currently version number 5.10.66.
 But this is not 5.10 LTS from kernel.org but [forward ported from 2.6.32 on](https://www.cnx-software.com/2022/01/09/rock5-model-b-rk3588-single-board-computer/#comment-589709).
 ROCK 5B repos are:

   * [https://github.com/radxa/kernel/tree/stable-5.10-rock5](https://github.com/radxa/kernel/tree/stable-5.10-rock5)
   * [https://github.com/radxa/u-boot/tree/stable-5.10-rock5](https://github.com/radxa/u-boot/tree/stable-5.10-rock5)

+Wrt mainline Linux/u-boot and *BSD the good news is that a lot of the upstreaming work that went into RK356x can directly be used with RK3588 as well.
+For example the drivers for [Naneng Micro's USB3.0/PCIE2/SATA3 Combo PHY](http://www.nanengmicro.com/en/combo-phy/) that are submitted [upstream by Rockchip themselves and successfully tested on RK3566 and RK3568 boards](https://lore.kernel.org/all/20220208091326.12495-1-yifeng.zhao@rock-chips.com/T/#t) will work with RK3588 as well.

 ## more to come